dmwm/PHEDEX/Documentation/README/README-DLS.txt

 "source /home/phedex/PHEDEX/etc/profile.d/env.[c]sh"

 1. voms-proxy-init is installed on the machine hosting PhEDEx and you can create a proxy as CMS VOMS.
+To do that, try the folowing:
    - voms-proxy-init does exists executes fine.
    - you have a "cms" entry in $HOME/.glite/vomses.
 If not, please create one by issuing the following command: